5Van-dwelling or living in your vehicle

 Rest areas

-It can also be free to camp overnight in designated rest areas, but check on Wikicamps Australia or Camps Australia Wide before getting ready for bed.
+It can also be free to camp overnight in designated rest areas, but check on Wikicamps Australia or Camps Australia Wide before settling in.

-As the name says, the point is to allow drivers to rest for a few hours to avoid accidents, so don’t overstay your welcome—a 12-, 24- or 48-hour limit usually applies.
+As the name indicates, the point of a rest area is to allow drivers to rest for a few hours to avoid accidents from driving tired.
+Don’t outstay your welcome—a 12-, 24- or 48-hour limit usually applies.

 You will find rest areas along many Australian highways.
-If you’re lucky, the “driver reviver” shop will be open (usually during holidays and long weekends) and you’ll find a free coffee or tea and a handful of cookies.
+If you’re lucky, the “driver reviver” shop will be open (usually during holidays and long weekends) and you’ll find a free coffee or tea and snacks (e.g. biscuits or crisps).

-If you don’t need a room but simply a parking space, hotels in a few rural areas or small town may welcome your vehicle for the night as long as you grab a drink or dinner in the hotel (prices are usually very affordable).
-You may also take a shower and hook up to the power for free or for a small fee.
+If you simply need a parking space, hotels or shopping centres in a few rural areas or small towns may welcome your vehicle for the night, as long as you buy something from the establishment first.

 Casual camping on showgrounds and ovals

-Down Under, a “showground” is a place where events occur, from agricultural shows to concerts, from fairs to dirt track racing.
+In Australia, a “showground” is a place where events occur, from agricultural shows to concerts, fairs to dirt track racing.
 As for the “oval,” it’s a venue for cricket and Australian football.
-But as far as you’re concerned, it’s a potential large, flat campground and some towns agree with your perspective, as long as no event is scheduled.
+As far as you’re concerned, it’s a potential large, flat campground and some towns agree with your perspective, as long as no event is scheduled.

 You may have to pay a small fee.
 Toilets are always available, sometimes you will have access to showers and power.